Integrated Neighbourhood Teams – What Are They?

-An integrated neighbourhood team (INT) is a multi-disciplinary team approach across health and social care that aims to deliver coordinated holistic care, catered to the individual, within a specific community or neighbourhood.
+An Integrated Neighbourhood Team (INT) is a multi-disciplinary team approach across health and social care that delivers coordinated holistic care, catered to the individual, within a specific community or neighbourhood.

-The table below demonstrates some of the ways INTs work and just some of the services they provide to deliver better joined-up front-door care navigation to ensure no population is left vulnerable or underserved.
+The table below demonstrates some of the ways INTs work and the services they provide:

 Holistic Assessments |